veloek/leif/README.md

 ```
 $ go build
 ```
-Then you should have an executable named `skriveleif` ready to run.
+Then you should have an executable named `leif` ready to run.

 Run
 ---

-Simply run the executable file `skriveleif`.
+Simply run the executable file `leif`.

 Usage
 -----